I made the photogravure reproductions for my own satisfaction as I thought I could get more artistic results than the carbon prints.

-It is impossible to estimate what impact James Craig Annan would have on the future of photography when he began experimenting with printing Hill and Adamson’s calotypes in photogravure in the late 1880s.
+It was impossible to predict what impact James Craig Annan’s late-19th-century experiments printing Hill and Adamson’s calotypes in photogravure would have on the future of photography when he began.
 The documentation of this work is thin.
-We know that Around 1880, Andrew Elliot commissioned Thomas Annan’s firm (T&R Annan) to make carbon prints from Hill’s paper negatives for public sale.
-And we know that Thomas and James Craig learned the photogravure process from Klíč in 1883, only four years after it was invented.
-So it makes sense that, after learning the process, James Craig felt that photogravure could be a more accurate interpretation of the Hill and Adamson material than carbon.
-The surface quality alone was enough.
-Like photogravure, calotypes and salt prints have a soft mat surface.
+We know that around 1880, Andrew Elliot commissioned the Annan family firm (T&R Annan) to make carbon prints from Hill’s paper negatives for public sale.
+And we know that Thomas and James Craig learned the photogravure process from Karel Klíč in 1883, only four years after it was invented.
+So it makes sense that, after learning the process, James Craig Annan understood the Hill and Adamson material could be better interpreted in photogravure.
+The surface quality alone was enough—like calotypes and salt prints, photogravures have a soft, matte surface.

-Surviving examples of the Hill and Adamson photogravure portfolio are rare to say the least.
+Surviving examples of the Hill and Adamson photogravure portfolio are rare, to say the least.
 I have only seen one at the University of Glasgow Library, and maybe two in private collections.
-We are fortunate in this collection to have approximately 40 of Annan’s test prints from this series acquired directly from the Annan estate.
+We are fortunate to have approximately 40 of Annan’s test prints from this series acquired directly from the Annan estate.
 While the size of the images are consistent, typically 20 x 15 cm, the sheet sizes vary, with the largest 38 x 28 cm.
 The papers range from hand-made paper, to velum, to tissue.
 Annan’s notes are on some of the prints, for example “this portrait was specifically admired by whistler” written on a portrait of John Gibbons R.A.
-We also are lucky to have, likely the set mentioned in the above quote, a beautiful copy of the final portfolio also acquired directly from the Annan estate.
+We also are lucky to have, likely the set mentioned in the above quote, a beautiful copy of the final portfolio, also acquired directly from the Annan estate.
 To round off the group, we have one of the 38 copies of the Elliot book.
-These items will be referenced in their own Highlights entry.

 Schaaf, Sun Pictures: Catalogue Eleven.
 New York: H.P.
 Kraus, Jr, 2002.
 Print.